AliPoustDouzan/RabbitMQImportExport/README.md

   "Type": 1 //export=0/import=1
 }
 ```
-For export messages Set Type to 0 and for import messages set Type to 1.
+2. For export messages Set Type to 0

-If you want delete the messages after exporting them set AutoAck to true.
+3. If you want delete the messages after exporting them set AutoAck to true
+4. Run RabbitMQImportExport.exe
+5. Change Type to 1
+6. Set different queue (for test of course)
+7. Run RabbitMQImportExport.exe